ianderrington/genai/docs/Understanding/overview/chronology.md

+STUB:
+This will provide a chronological record of significant advancements of GenAI.

 ## 2023-06

 ??? tip "[State of GPT by Andrej Karpathy](https://build.microsoft.com/en-US/sessions/db3f4859-cd30-4445-a0cd-553c3304f8e2) A comprehensive presentation on the general state of Generative AI made possible by GPT."